hyperspy/hyperspy/doc/user_guide/mva/decomposition.rst

 Decomposition techniques are most commonly used as a means of noise reduction (or `denoising`) and dimensionality reduction.
-To apply a decomposition to your dataset, run the :py:meth:`~.api.signals.BaseSignal.decomposition` method, for example:
+To apply a decomposition to your dataset, run the :meth:`~.api.signals.BaseSignal.decomposition` method, for example:

 .. code-block:: python